minicli/stencil/README.md

 My name is {{ name }} and I am a {{ description }}.
 ```

-From your project, instantiate a new Stencil, passing along the stencils directory you set up:
+From your project, instantiate a new Stencil, passing along the stencils directory you set up.
+Then, call the `applyTemplate` method with an array containing your values:

 ```php
 <?php